SubramanyamSahoo/POS-tagging-using-SPACY/README.md

 # POS-tagging-using-SPACY
 jupyter notebook codes

 Basic concepts about POS Tagging in NLP .
-SPACY is used .coding is done on Jupyter Notebook.
+SPACY is used .
+Coding is done on Jupyter Notebook.